Pesticide contamination of farm water sources

 Introduction

 A large volume of water is taken every year from farm wells, ponds, ditches and streams and mixed with pesticides for application to crops.
 Sometimes pesticides are incorrectly or accidently released into the environment, contaminating water sources.
 Contamination of ground or surface waters is an offence under provincial legislation, including the Pesticides Act, 1990, the Ontario Water Resources Act, 1990, and the Environmental Protection Act, 1990.
-Pesticide contamination that negatively impacts fish (e.g., resulting in fish kills) is also considered a violation of the federal Fisheries Act, 1985.
+Pesticide contamination that negatively impacts fish (for example, resulting in fish kills) is also considered a violation of the federal Fisheries Act, 1985.

-This Factsheet provides information for avoiding contaminating any well or surface water source by mixing, loading or applying pesticides improperly.
+This fact sheet provides information for avoiding contaminating any well or surface water source by mixing, loading or applying pesticides improperly.
 It also provides information about responsibilities if a pesticide spill should occur.

 Avoid contaminating any well or surface water source by mixing, loading and applying pesticides properly.
 A contaminated water source poses a significant threat to the health of people, livestock and crops.